Understanding the Children’s Health Insurance Program

 - Laboratory and X-ray services

-Costs for CHIP vary by state.
+The income to qualify for CHIP varies by state, but enrollees will not pay more than 5% of their families’ annual income.
 Routine doctor and dental visits for “well children” are free of charge under CHIP, but there may be copayments for other services.
 Your state may also charge a monthly premium for CHIP coverage.
-No matter where you are, CHIP ensures that you’ll never have to worry about paying more than five percent of your family’s annual income for CHIP benefits.